Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Reflections on Day Twelve, Camino Portugués

 This was a most pleasant day for me, short and sweet, yet indeed full of inspiration and God-moments.
 I was happier, less achy and more content today, even though I did have a bit of foot, plantar surface pain by the day's end.
-I was thrilled to be alive, despite being oh-so-alone on the trail, except for Rich and me.
+I was thrilled to be alive.

 I found it difficult to think of anything at home, or anything at all outside of where we were!
 We were truly living in the moment.
 It was one of my best days on the Camino thus far!